-At year-end 2014, the Company had domestic state and foreign net operating loss carryforwards of \$30,290,000 and \$42,182,000, respectively, and U.S. alternative minimum tax credits of \$697,000.
-The domestic state loss carryforwards will expire in the years 2015 through 2030.
+At year-end 2015, the Company had domestic state and foreign net operating loss carryforwards of \$28,740,000 and \$37,543,000, respectively.
+The domestic state loss carryforwards will expire in the years 2016 through 2035.
 Their utilization is limited to future taxable income from the Company's domestic subsidiaries.
-Of the foreign net operating loss carryforwards, \$195,000 will expire in the years 2017 through 2023, and the remainder do not expire.
-The U.S. alternative minimum tax credits may be carried forward indefinitely.
+Of the foreign net operating loss carryforwards, \$73,000 will expire in the years 2017 through 2022, and the remainder do not expire.

 The Company has not recognized a deferred tax liability for the difference between the book basis and the tax basis of its investment in the stock of its domestic subsidiaries, related primarily to unremitted earnings of subsidiaries, because it does not expect this basis difference to become subject to tax at the parent level.
 The Company believes it can implement certain tax strategies to recover its investment in its domestic subsidiaries tax-free.
 It is the Company's intention to reinvest indefinitely the earnings of its international subsidiaries in order to support the current and future capital needs of their operations in the foreign jurisdictions.
-Through year-end 2014, the Company has not provided for U.S. income taxes on approximately \$169,178,000 of unremitted foreign earnings.
+Through year-end 2015, the Company has not provided for U.S. income taxes on approximately \$168,225,000 of unremitted foreign earnings.
 The U.S. tax cost has not been determined due to the fact that it is not practicable to estimate at this time.
-The related foreign tax withholding, which would be required if the Company were to remit these foreign earnings to the U.S., would be approximately \$2,972,000.
+The related foreign tax withholding, which would be required if the Company were to remit these foreign earnings to the U.S., would be approximately \$3,557,000.